Kolmogorov equations: Diffusion processes vs. jump processes

-Writing in 1931, Andrei Kolmogorov started from the theory of discrete time Markov processes, which are described by the Chapman–Kolmogorov equation, and sought to derive a theory of continuous time Markov processes by extending this equation.
+Writing in 1931, Andrey Kolmogorov started from the theory of discrete time Markov processes, which are described by the Chapman–Kolmogorov equation, and sought to derive a theory of continuous time Markov processes by extending this equation.
 He found that there are two kinds of continuous time Markov processes, depending on the assumed behavior over small intervals of time:

 If you assume that "in a small time interval there is an overwhelming probability that the state will remain unchanged; however, if it changes, the change may be radical", then you are led to what are called jump processes.

 The other case leads to processes such as those "represented by diffusion and by Brownian motion; there it is certain that some change will occur in any time interval, however small; only, here it is certain that the changes during small time intervals will be also small".

 For each of these two kinds of processes, Kolmogorov derived a forward and a backward system of equations (four in all).

 History

-The equations are named after Andrei Kolmogorov since they were highlighted in his 1931 foundational work.
+The equations are named after Andrey Kolmogorov since they were highlighted in his 1931 foundational work.